This Pumpkin Bread recipe is even BETTER than Starbucks Pumpkin Loaf!

 If you love a great quick bread recipe, be sure to check out some of my other recipes:

-If you loved this fantastic pumpkin recipe, be sure to checkout some of my other pumpkin treats and desserts:
+If you loved this fantastic pumpkin bread recipe, be sure to checkout some of my other fall treats and desserts:

 Here’s the easy, delicious recipe for my Better Than Starbucks Pumpkin Loaf: